-Have you been tasked to develop clinical trial budget?
-Well you’re in luck because I’m going to share everything you need to know about clinical trial costs.
+Have you been tasked to develop a clinical trial budget?
+Well, you’re in luck because I’m going to share everything you need to know about clinical trial costs.

 Clinical trial budgets are often put together in haste.
-The focus is on getting the product to market as quickly as possibly.
+The focus is on getting the product to market as quickly as possible.
 Or revenues and profits.

 Developing a clinical trial budget can be a confusing exercise for sponsors and CROs.
 There are too many cost variables to account for.